 Despite recognising the physical demands on their body, only 24% stretch or warm up before starting work and only 58% reported they would stop doing something if it felt bad (meaning the rest push their body past healthy limits).
 Nearly a quarter said they didn’t seek help from a professional for their injury and as a result, had a longer recovery time.

 Of the tradies who have been injured on the job, 57% reported they took time off due to the injury, which resulted in financial strain (42%) and strain on work relationships and commitments (39%).
-Further, almost a quarter said that as a result of their injury, they experienced mental health issues such as depression or anxiety, though not all feel comfortable speaking up about it to their boss or colleagues.
+Further, in this same 2019 survey, almost a quarter said that as a result of their injury, they experienced mental health issues such as depression or anxiety, though not all feel comfortable speaking up about it to their boss or colleagues.